PhiCtl/Panda-final-project/index.md

 Which _verbs_ are used most by men and which by women?

 {% include verbs_freq.html %}
-From the study of the verbs, it can be noticed that the three most used are <p style="font-style: italic;">go, think</p> and <p style="font-style: italic;">need</p>.
+From the study of the verbs, it can be noticed that the three most used are <i>go, think</i> and <i>need</i>.
 In this study case, the difference between the genders is very slight, however it can be observed that there is a prevalence of the use of the verbs _go_ and _get_ by male speakers than female spekers.

   ![assets/verbs_freq.jpg](assets/verbs_freq.jpg)